PythonshellDebugwindow/masonmackinnon-com/README.md

 # masonmackinnon-com
 This is my website.
-Actually, [this is](http://masonmackinnon.com), but this should be the same.
+Actually, [this is](http://masonmackinnon.com), but this should be pretty much the same.

 If you copy the code and want Matomo, just download it.
 Otherwise, delete the contents of `public_html/scripts/matomo.js` (but not the file itself).